mahmoodr/tvhplayer_wiki/User-Guide.md

 ### Streaming Live TV

-Press the play button or double-click a channel on the channel list to start playback.
+Press the play button or double-click a channel on the channel list to start watching.

+### View Program Guide (EPG)

+TVHplayer has basic support for Electronic Program Guides (EPG).
+To view the program guide, right-click on the channel name and select "Show EPG".
+EPG needs to be provided by your TVheadend server.

 ### Schedule recordings